jeinselen/VF-BlenderAutosaveRender/README.md

 ## Notes

-- Autosave Render depends on the Blender project file having been saved at least once in order to export images, otherwise there is no project name or local directory for the add-on to work with
+- Autosaving a render depends on the Blender project file having been saved at least once in order to export images, otherwise there is no project name or local directory for the add-on to work with
   - An alternative version of the plugin that supports unsaved projects is [available in this older branch](https://github.com/jeinselenVF/VF-BlenderAutosaveRender/tree/Support_Unsaved_Projects)
 - Only the final frame will be autosaved when rendering animation sequences, preventing mass duplication but still allowing for total render time to be saved in the file name (if used in the `Custom String` setting)
 - Total internal render time will continue to increment even when auto file saving is toggled off in the output panel